 Because your automatic repayments get deducted as a percentage of each PayPal sale, the amount you repay each day changes with your sales volume.
 The more you sell, the more repayment progress you’ll make that day.
 On days without sales, you’ll make no payments, but there is a minimum repayment requirement every 90 days.

-Regardless of sales volume, you must pay at least 10% of your total loan amount (loan + the fixed fee) every 90 days for the first 540 days of the loan, or until you’ve repaid the full amount, whichever occurs first.
+Depending on the loan terms you choose, you must pay at least 5% or 10% of your total loan amount (loan + the fixed fee) every 90 days.

-If you do not meet the minimum and your loan goes into default, your entire balance could become due and limits could be placed on your PayPal account.
+If you don’t meet the minimum repayment amount, your entire loan balance could become due immediately.

-Please see Section 12 of the Terms and Conditions to learn more about default.
+Please see Section 12 of the Loan Agreement to learn more about default.

 No. PayPal Working Capital loans are issued one at a time to help keep repayment simple and affordable for you.
 You can re-apply once you’ve paid off your loan – many businesses do.
 Keep in mind that it can take up to 3 business days for your final payment to process so you may not be able to apply for a new loan immediately, and your new loan application will be subject to approval.

 Call us and we'll be happy to help.

 1800 286 793